TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 Privacy &.
 Security

 This privacy policy explains what personal information is collected through this Web site, how that information is used, to whom it's disclosed, and how it's safeguarded.
 Unless indicated otherwise, this policy applies only to personal information collected through the Web site, microsites, or mobile sites of our brands and lines of business that expressly adopt, and display or link to, this policy.
 These brands and lines of business include Victoria's Secret, Victoria's Secret Pink, and Pink Nation.
 By "personal information" we mean your identifying information (like name, home address, and email address), and descriptive information (like tastes and preferences) if coupled with your identifying information ("personally identifying information").
-We may refer to all our brands and lines of business (i.e., Victoria's Secret, Victoria's Secret Pink (or "Pink"), and Pink Nation (by Pink)) as "we," "us," or "our" throughout this privacy policy.
+We may refer to Victoria's Secret, Victoria's Secret Pink (or "Pink"), and Pink Nation (by Pink) as "we," "us," or "our" throughout this privacy policy.

 This privacy policy answers these questions: